bcgov/ckanext-openapiviewer/README.md

 4. Add the new resource view to the CKAN database:

-  Paster views create openapi_view -c INI_FILE
+  paster views create openapi_view -c INI_FILE

 5. Startup ckan